qw-chee/peakperformancelab/README.md

 - Designed for use on laptop or desktop
 - Best experienced in a full-screen browser
 - AI feedback depends on OpenAI API usage

+All rights reserved.
+Developed by Qian Wen Chee for Singapore University of Social Sciences NCO 112 Peak Performance.